Soil Health and Your Foundation

 If moisture content varies dependent upon the location surrounding the structure, then localized or non-uniform settlement can occur.
 Evidence of this includes cracks in the foundation, uneven doorways and slab cracks.

 Additionally, expansive soil can also result in damage to foundation walls.
 This is commonly evidenced in basements.
 The expansion of the soil will increase lateral pressure against the foundation wall.
-If the wall isn’t strong enough to resist the pressure then cracks and leaks can form.
-Wall failure can occur in these instances.
+If the wall isn’t strong enough to resist the pressure, then cracks and leaks can form.
+Wall failure can also occur in these instances.

 Soils that have large amounts of silt can experience hydrocompaction.
-This typically occurs during period of extended drought and the sudden introduction of moisture.
+This typically occurs during a period of extended drought and the sudden introduction of moisture.

 The development of sink holes is the largest structural danger associated with karst landscapes.
 Sinkholes are classified into three categories: solution, collapse and subsidence.

 The shaking results in a pressure change in the water within the soil.
-It dramatically increases the water pressure which results in the decreased strength of the soil.
+It dramatically increases the water pressure, which results in the decreased strength of the soil.
 This can result in settlement or landslides.

 Are You Looking For Local Foundation Contractors In Virginia, DC, Maryland, or Northeastern North Carolina?

 At JES Foundation Repair our team of in-house foundation experts have warranted solutions for structural issues.
+So if your soil health isn’t up to par, we have a solution for your home’s needs.

 If you would like a free quote, we’re ready to help you!
 Call or e-mail us today to schedule an on-site consultation and written quote!